Skip to content Skip to footer

 The Church earnestly desires that all the faithful be led to that full, conscious, and active participation in liturgical celebrations called for by the very nature of the liturgy.
 Such participation by the Christian people as a “chosen race, a royal priesthood, a holy nation, God’s own people” (1 Pt 2:9) is there right and duty by reason of their baptism” (SC 14).
 Gifted and called by God, liturgical ministers serve the liturgical needs of the Catholic Community of St. Francis of Assisi in the following ways:

 Altar Servers assist the priest in the preparation of the altar, the prayers spoken by the priest, and any other items necessary to conduct the liturgy.
-Altar Servers vest in an alb, which is their baptismal garment.
+Altar Servers vest in an alb, which will be provided.

 Requirements: Rising 5th graders through High School, must be trained at St. Francis of Assisi.